 CA stands for Cosmic Ancestry.
 (CA sometimes stands for California.)

-The little valentine signifies our gratitude to someone, usually for alerting us to news posted in What'sNEW.
+The little valentine signifies our gratitude to someone, usually for alerting us to related news or developments.

 is used sparingly, to denote a newly added page, article or link.